- For other places with the same name, see San Jose (disambiguation).

 [edit]- See also: Common scams

-If you travel by bus, try not to put your luggage into the storage space above the seats.
+If you travel by an inner city bus, try not to put your luggage into the storage space above the seats.
 If you put your rucksack between your knees you will have better control of your belongings.
 Car theft is a problem in San José; make sure you take the necessary actions to reduce the chances of having your vehicle, or anything within your vehicle, stolen.
 For example, bring a club (steering wheel lock) or park in locked fence areas or the city's parking buildings.

 Taxi cabs that you choose to travel in must have a yellow triangle sticker on the front doors with the plate number.
 This demonstrates that that particular vehicle and the driver are legitimate.
 If anything were to happen, you (as a tourist) would know who to file a complaint with, etc. Do not enter any vehicle that does not have this larger triangle sticker on it (usually on the door) because the driver is most likely an illegal taxi, which means that you are choosing someone who may not be properly licensed or have met the requirements for transporting other people.
 The airport is a frequent "hot-spot" for these sort of incidents to occur quickly, because someone can come up to you (knowing that you are a tourist, not aware of their customs or regulations, and will exploit that), grab your luggage, and start loading it into their car.
 If this happens, be sure to check the vehicle for the yellow triangle as well as wrestling your luggage back out of the car.
 The orange taxis at the airport are the official airport taxis.